MicahBrun/stochtest/README.md

 -----

-Stochtest is a Python library for performing assertions on stochastic functions using statistical methods.
-It enables automated testing for Monte Carlo simulations and provides a framework for validating probabilistic code with TDD-style workflows.
+Stochtest is a Python library for performing statistical assertions on stochastic outputs (i.e. outputs described by probability distributions) using statistical methods.
+It enables automated testing for probabilistic code and Monte Carlo simulations.

 ## Installation